kkoisland/react-confetti-app/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and uses Biome for linting and formatting.

 Currently, two official plugins are available: